Google's Pixel Stand charges your phone and wakes you with a fake sunrise

 You could pop the Pixel Stand on your office desk, it seems like it would be best placed on your nightstand, thanks to the smart alarm clock features it brings to the Pixel.
 The screen will slowly brighten, turning yellow (like the sun, get it?) ahead of your alarm sounding to wake you up in the morning.
 Thanks to Google Assistant knowing your morning routine, the Stand can then prompt your phone to show you the weather, traffic information and news headlines tailored to your preferences.
 Come nighttime, the Stand will automatically turn your phone to Do Not Disturb.

-The Stand will retail at $79 (£69) and will be available next month with the Pixel 3.
+The Stand, which works with any Qi compatible device, will retail at $79 (£69) and will be available next month with the Pixel 3.

 Discuss: Google's Pixel Stand charges your phone and wakes you with a fake sunrise